 Annual Veterans Day Event

-Thayer President, Dan Rice, began this year's event by speaking about the importance of Veterans Day and alongside Children of Fallen Patriots Founder, David Kim, shared how organizations can better support Gold Star Children, children whose parent made the ultimate sacrifice for our nation.
+In 2021, Thayer President, Dan Rice, spoke about the importance of Veterans Day and alongside Children of Fallen Patriots Founder, David Kim, shared how organizations can better support Gold Star Children, children whose parent made the ultimate sacrifice for our nation.
 Lieutenant General Darryl A. Williams, 60th Superintendent of the United States Military Academy (USMA) at West Point, followed with an inspiring message about how West Point and the Army identifies, builds, and tests leaders who excel and the next generation of leaders.
 His message set the tone for a robust panel discussion with Ben Biles, CEO, American Veterans Group, PBC, Chris Cortez, Vice President of Military Affairs, Microsoft, and Dan Goldenberg, VP Corporate Social Responsibility, Activision Blizzard, who shared tangible ways organizations can capitalize on military talent.
 Prior to the panel, USAA, Bristol Myers Squibb, Greencastle, and Principle Services, were recognized for their veteran and military initiatives as the 2021 Patriots in Business Award Honorees, presented in partnership with Chief Executive Group.
 33rd Chief of Staff of the U.S. Army and Thayer Faculty, GEN (Ret.)
 Dennis Reimer, concluded the event with an impactful keynote speech, sharing how leaders can find their purpose and leave a legacy.

 In 2020, the 60th Superintendent of the United States Military Academy (USMA) at West Point, Lieutenant General Darryl A. Williams set the tone of the day by welcoming everyone and touching on the importance of Veterans Day.
 A conversation with Mike Krzyzewski (aka: Coach K), Men's Basketball Head Coach for Duke University, followed, where he shared how to lead and motivate teams through challenges using his military training at USMA and time as Head Coach of USA Men's Basketball Team and at Duke University.
 Major General (Ret.)
 Linda Singh, Ph.D., CEO Kaleidoscope Affect LLC and Leader-in-Residence, Towson University, Ken Lamneck, President and CEO, Insight, and Dan Streetman, CEO, TIBCO Software, Inc., joined us for a panel discussion centered around Veteran Support Initiatives.
 The event concluded with a fireside chat between Thayer President, Dan Rice, and Thayer faculty, Brigadier General (Ret.)
 Bernie Banks, Ph.D., focused on diversity from the military to the boardroom.